-- a All or part of a standing order, except one that incorporates mandatory statutory or legal requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - A motion to add to or vary or revoke one or more of the Council's standing orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion, the written notice by at least (7) councillors to be given to the Proper Officer in accordance with standing order 8. - c The Proper Officer shall provide a copy of the Council's standing orders to a councillor as soon as possible. - d The decision of the chair of a meeting as to the application of standing orders at the meeting shall be final.
+- a All or part of a standing order, except one that incorporates mandatory statutory or legal requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - b A motion to add to or vary or revoke one or more of the Council's standing orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion, the written notice by at least (7) councillors to be given to the Proper Officer in accordance with standing order 8. - c The Proper Officer shall provide a copy of the Council's standing orders to a councillor as soon as possible.

+The decision of the chair of a meeting as to the meeting shall be final. e application of standing orders at the

+Signed: Mayor

+Date:28th May 2025

+Signed: